Azathothep/neongine/README.md

 **Neongine** is a custom C# engine based on [Monogame](https://github.com/MonoGame/MonoGame) and the [neon](https://github.com/Azathothep/neon) ECS framework.
 It features:
-- Entities, Components &
-- Transform, rendering, camera, collision
-- Play mode
+- An Editor mode & a Play mode
-- Serialization
+- Base components and systems for positioning, moving and rendering entities
+- Easy update and draw systems implementation
+- An efficient collision system, working with any kind of convex shapes and featuring a quadtree space partitioner
+- Support for developing editor-only systems
-- Asset loading / unloading
+- Scene loading and unloading
-- Scenes
+- An asset database to easily load external files
+- A serialization system with references kept between entities, components, systems and assets
-- ...
+- ... and much more!

 You can find an example pong game made using the engine [here](https://github.com/Azathothep/neongine-pong)!